kangalio/etterna-raspbian/README.md

 1. Wait for quite a while
 1. [Enable the OpenGL driver](https://eltechs.com/how-to-enable-opengl-on-raspberry-pi/) for framerates over 2fps
 1. Allocate more memory for the graphics:
     * Type `sudo raspi-config` and navigate into Advanced Options -> Memory Split.
-Type in 256MB or 512MB and then exit.
+Type in 256MB and then exit.
 1. It's finished.
-To start Etterna, execute the etterna file inside the etterna directory
+To start Etterna, execute the etterna file inside the etterna directory. *Remember that this repository isn't completely done: the main menu functions properly, but as soon as you get into the selection screen, everything stops working.*

 Note that this script does not install Etterna on the system.
 I might add it later, but for now you'll have to start Etterna in every time through the directory you compiled in.